Tunstall, Staffordshire: Regeneration

 Dransfield created Jasper Square which is occupied by stores including Poundland, Argos and Matalan.
 The company later began construction on a project called Alexandra Park adjacent to the previous project.
-The park contains a Primary Care Centre, Boots, Carphone Warehouse and DW Health and Fitness Club.
 The final phase of development was completed in February 2014 and added Home Bargains, Iceland and Card Factory.
 The park contains "The Shard", a stainless steel sculpture celebrating the area's historic pottery industry.
 It was created by Robert Erskine.
 In 2014, long-term plans for another retail park and Morrisons supermarket were cancelled.

 The landmark HSBC bank on the high street was bought over by digital marketing agency Netinspire and insolvency practitioner Dunion & Co.
 The 1920s period property was fully refurbished, while retaining the building's original exterior, to house Netinspire and Dunion & Co's modern offices.
 In 2020, the building was purchased by Gateway Psychology, a private psychological service for children, young people and families.
 Gateway Psychology are based on The Boulevard pedestrian walkway, adjacent to the old bank.
 The psychology service has undertaken an extensive renovation project, reusing and renovating as many original features as possible (like the original parquet blocks discovered under the carpeting).
 The old bank is currently used as office and therapy space for staff and clients, with a doorway to connect the bank to the therapeutic facility next door.